davidk01/building-peg-book/combinators/introduction.md

 # Combinators (definition and examples)
 There are many definitions of combinators but the one I like is functions that build programs from other programs.
-That's pretty high level so lets start with some simple examples:
+That's pretty high level so lets start with a simple example:
 ```ruby
 class Callable < Struct.new(:callable)